Advocate Locally

 Dear Representative [Insert Name]:

-On February 23rd, 2024, Rep Tonko (D NY-20) introduced H.Res.1025 to declare April 5th Barth Syndrome Awareness Day with Rep Bilirakis (R FL-12) and Rep Norman (R SC-5) as original co-sponsors, importantly making this a bipartisan resolution.
+On March 10th, 2025, Rep Tonko (D NY-20) introduced H.Res.
+209 designating April 5th, 2025 as Barth Syndrome Awareness Day with Rep Bilirakis (R FL-12), Rep, Doris Matsui (CA-07), Rep Norman (R SC-5), Rep. Lori Trahan (MA-03), Rep. Joe Wilson (SC-02) and Rep. Jake Auchincloss (MA-04) as original co-sponsors, importantly making this a bipartisan resolution.

-Barth syndrome is a multi-systemic inherited genetic disease that affects approximately 130 individuals living with Barth syndrome in the United States.
+Barth syndrome is a multi-systemic inherited genetic disease that affects approximately 140 individuals living with Barth syndrome in the United States.
 The syndrome is caused by a pathological variant in the TAFAZZIN gene, also known as G4.5 - hence April 5th (4/5) is our National Awareness Day.
 Barth syndrome affects people in many ways which include skeletal muscle problems, heart function abnormalities, heart rhythm problems, neutropenia, issues with feeding, excessive fatigue, low muscle mass, mitochondrial dysfunction, muscle weakness, growth delay, and hypoglycemia.
 Fatigue is often debilitating, and we know it can reduce quality of life.
 There are currently no Food and Drug Administration (FDA) approved treatments for Barth syndrome.

 I am concerned that the tools and authority given to the FDA by Congress are being applied inconsistently by the Agency, negatively impacting patient communities such as ours that need treatment options.
 This creates a healthcare inequity for people living with Barth syndrome and other constituents struggling to live with life-limiting, often life-threatening, rare and ultra-rare diseases for which there are no approved therapies.
-By co-sponsoring H.Res.1025, you are recognizing that people with Barth syndrome deserve to be heard and have access to promising treatments for this condition.
+By co-sponsoring H.Res.
+209, you are recognizing that people with Barth syndrome deserve to be heard and have access to promising treatments for this condition.

 You can learn more about Barth syndrome at www.barthsyndrome.org